Employment during your studies

 With a general student visa issued before 31 March 2009, you can undertake an internship of up to three months.
 You should not have previously undertaken an internship with the employer; the internship must be an established part of the employer’s recruitment procedure; pay and conditions must be comparable to those for ‘resident’ workers and the internship must be completed within the current visa period you have as a student.

-Internships (Tier 4 Student Visa)
+Work placements (Tier 4 Student Visa)

 Voluntary year out